-General Data Protection Regulation (GDPR) has been adopted by the European Union ("EU") and applies from May 25, 2018.
+General Data Protection Regulation (GDPR) was adopted by the European Union (EU) and took effect on May 25, 2018.

 GDPR is designed to give more control to individuals over their personal information and data.
 It is intended to put guidelines and regulations on how the data is processed, used, stored or exchanged outside the EU and EEA areas.

-While deploying the Barracuda Web Application Firewalls in GDPR compliant environments, an administrators should ensure that capabilities related to encryption of logs, reports and backup are configured.
+While deploying the Barracuda Web Application Firewalls in GDPR compliant environments, administrators should ensure that capabilities related to encryption of logs, reports and backup are configured accordingly.

 Understand the Terminology

-Customer – a person who interacts with an application that is deployed in GDPR compliant environment and is protected by Barracuda Web Application Firewall.
+Customer – a person who interacts with an application that is deployed in a GDPR compliant environment and is protected by the Barracuda Web Application Firewall.

-Administrator - individuals who manage the Barracuda Web Application Firewalls.
-These individuals may also be responsible for other functions relating to security of the personal data such as, access, deletion, and modification of data.
+Administrator – individuals who manage Barracuda Web Application Firewalls.
+These individuals may also be responsible for other functions relating to security of personal data such as access, deletion, and modification of data.
 Administrators may also manage the permissions of users, groups, and user accounts.

-Organization - are licensed customers, who own the user data and are responsible for compliance.
-These organizations will provide mechanisms and relevant privacy notices to the individuals who engage with the organizations.
-The notices must describe how a user’s information is collected and used and if any consents are required.
-If the individuals want to know or delete their stored information, the organizations must respond to such requests.
+Organization – licensed customers who own user data and are responsible for compliance.
+These organizations provide mechanisms and relevant privacy notices to the individuals who engage with the organizations.
+The notices must describe how a user’s information is collected and used, and if any consents are required.
+If individuals want to know about or delete their stored information, the organizations must respond to such requests.

 Why GDPR is important

-GDPR ensures the protection of personal data remains a fundamental right for EU citizens.
-It aims at modernizing outdated privacy laws.
-It has the potential to impact any business that collects data in or from Europe.
+GDPR ensures that the protection of personal data remains a fundamental right for EU citizens.
+It aims at modernizing outdated privacy laws and has the potential to impact any business that collects data in or from Europe.

 How Barracuda WAF supports GDPR

 The Barracuda Web Application Firewall is compliant with these rules.
-It provides administrators with services and resources to help them comply with GDPR requirements that may be applicable to their operations such as, encryption, backup and log export.
-Barracuda WAF is committed in protecting the customer's privacy and providing the customers with clear and concise details about the data that is collected and used.
+It provides administrators with services and resources to help them comply with GDPR requirements that may be applicable to their operations, such as encryption, backup and log export.
+The Barracuda Web Application Firewall is committed to protecting the customer's privacy and providing the customers with clear and concise details about the data that is collected and used.

 Decrypting a Log File/Problem Report